jesseopdenbrouw/riscv-minimal/README.md

 ROM starts at 0x00000000, RAM starts at 0x20000000, I/O starts at 0xF0000000.

+There are two versions: one version that uses Logic Cell to implement the ROM and one version that uses onboard RAM to implement the ROM.

 Work in progress.
 Things might change.
 Use with care.